spgennard/rocket-cobol-ports/README.md

  - USAGE is reserved word and cannot be used a symbolic constant
  - remove >>elif, as it is not portable and use >>evaluate
  - replace non-portable copybook reference and use local 78' items

+# raylib_painter

+Changes made;

+  - 'values' on redefines is non-portable
+  - literal's passed to 'C' need to be zero terminated, so use z"..."
+  - convert "returning omitted" to CALL no-return-code
+  - add .h and used h2py to weed-out any parameter call'ing issues